-Except as provided in subsection (b) of this section, the following persons who served as members of the Armed Forces, at least one-half of whose service was not active commissioned service (other than as a warrant officer or limited-duty officer), are eligible to become residents of the Retirement Home:
+Except as provided in subsection (b), the following persons who served as members of the Armed Forces, at least one-half of whose service was not commissioned service (other than as a warrant officer or limited-duty officer), are eligible to become residents of the Retirement Home:

-- (1) Persons who- - (A) are 60 years of age or over; and

-- (B) were discharged or released from service in the Armed Forces under honorable conditions after 20 or more years of active service. - (2) Persons who are determined under rules prescribed by the Chief Operating Officer to be incapable of earning a livelihood because of a service-connected disability incurred in the line of duty in the Armed Forces.

-(3) Persons who-

-- (A) served in a war theater during a time of war declared by Congress or were eligible for hostile fire special pay under section 310 of title 37: - (B) were discharged or released from service in the Armed Forces under honorable conditions: and - (C) are determined under rules prescribed by the Chief Operating Officer to be incapable of earning a livelihood because of injuries, disease, or disability.
+- (1) Persons who were discharged or released from service in the Armed Forces after 20 or more years of active service. - (2) Persons who are determined under rules prescribed by the Chief Operating Officer to be suffering from a service-connected disability incurred in the line of duty in the Armed Forces. - (3) Persons who served in a war theater during a time of war declared by Congress or were eligible for hostile fire special pay under section 310 or 351 of title 37 and who are determined under rules prescribed by the Chief Operating Officer to be suffering from injuries, disease, or disability. - (4) Persons who served in a women's component of the Armed Forces before June 12, 1948, and are determined under rules prescribed by the Chief Operating Officer to be eligible for admission because of compelling personal circumstances. - (5) Persons who are eligible for retired pay under chapter 1223 of title 10 and are- - (A) eligible for care under section 1710 of title 38; - (B) enrolled in coverage under chapter 55 of title 10; or - (C) enrolled in a qualified health plan (as defined in section 18021(a) of title 42) that is acceptable to the Chief Operating Officer.

-(4) Persons who-

-- (A) served in a women's component of the Armed Forces before June 12, 1948; and - (B) are determined under rules prescribed by the Chief Operating Officer to be eligible for admission because of compelling personal circumstances.